Get assessed by a physiotherapist

 When should I seek medical help?

-Seek medical attention straight away if your ankle is too painful to stand on, seems deformed, or your skin is broken.
-You can usually go to an urgent treatment centre or minor injury unit for injuries like these, but phone NHS 111 if you’re not sure.
-You should also see a physiotherapist if the pain and swelling don’t improve within a week, or they get worse after a few days.
+You can usually go to an urgent treatment centre or minor injury unit for ankle sprain treatment, but phone NHS 111 if you’re not sure.
+You should also see a physiotherapist if the pain and swelling don’t improve within a week or get worse after a few days.
+Your GP may be able to refer you to a physiotherapist on the NHS.
+Or you may be able to refer yourself on the NHS or pay for a private physiotherapy appointment.

 If you keep spraining your ankle or it feels unstable, make an appointment to see a GP or a physiotherapist.